RicHincapie/Open_Democracy_v1/README.md

 ### Pre-requirements 📋

--If for some reason your Ubuntu server doesn`t have Python installed, install it.
+- If for some reason your Ubuntu server doesn`t have Python installed, install it.

--Pip is a package management system used to install and manage software packages written in Python:
+- Pip is a package management system used to install and manage software packages written in Python:

     `sudo apt install -y python3-pip`

--On the test servers we had problems installing or running services, specifically with locales.
+- On the test servers we had problems installing or running services, specifically with locales.
 We just set them:

     `export LC_ALL="en_US.UTF-8"`
     `export LC_CTYPE="en_US.UTF-8"`

--SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL:
+- SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL:

     `pip3 install SQLAlchemy`

--MySQLdb is an interface to the popular MySQL database server for Python:
+- MySQLdb is an interface to the popular MySQL database server for Python:

     `sudo apt-get install -y python3-mysqldb`